cdjq/DFRobot_BMP58X/README.md

 ## Installation

-To use this library, first download the library file, paste it into the \Arduino\libraries directory, then open the examples folder and run the demo in the folder.
+Before using this library, first install the dependency library DFRobot_RTU.
+Then, download the library files, paste them into the \Arduino\libraries directory, and open the examples folder to run the demonstration.

 ## Methods